oscar-lima/sdp_ws2013_pcl/README.md

 sdp_ws2013_pcl
 ==============

-Software Development Project (WS2013/2014) - PCL Group
+Software Development Project (WS2013/2014) - PCL Group (Pointcloud library)

+About this repository : This repository contains code related to PCL usage, the main idea behind this code is to agentify the components of the PCL library and at the same time construct and develop a useful pointcloud program.

+It contains both ros independant and ros dependant code, using ROS hydro and PCL 1.7 standalone version.

 SDP_PCL setup
 =============

-This wiki will help you to make use of this repository and the code it holds.

-It contains pointcloud examples and applications both ros independant and ros dependant.

 Documentation for installation avilable at: